P-p-H-d/mlib/README.md

 ##### void name\_get\_str(string\_t str, const name\_t tuple, bool append)

-Generate a string representation of the tuple 'tuple' and set 'str' to this representation (if 'append' is false) or append 'str' with this representation (if 'append' is true).
+Generate a formatted string representation of the tuple 'tuple' and set 'str' to this representation (if 'append' is false) or append 'str' with this representation (if 'append' is true).
 This method is only defined if all Oplist define a GET\_STR method.

 ##### bool name\_parse\_str(name\_t tuple, const char str[], const char **endp)

-Parse the string 'str' that is assumed to be a string representation of a tuple and set 'tuple' to this representation.
+Parse the formatted string 'str' that is assumed to be a string representation of a tuple and set 'tuple' to this representation.
 This method is only defined if all types of the element defines PARSE\_STR & INIT methods itself.
 It returns true if success, false otherwise.